The Climbing Dietitian | Your Sports Nutrition Expert | Brisbane Dietitian & Nutritionist

 Aleksa - Brisbane Sports Dietitian & Sports Nutritionist

-I have been working with clients (from athletes to busy parents to active corporate professionals) for 7+ years - helping them harness real nutrition solutions to enable them to reach their peak potential.
+I have been working with clients (from athletes to busy parents to active corporate professionals) for 7+ years - helping them leverage real nutrition solutions to enable them to reach their peak potential.
 In addition to my real world experiences, I am a university qualified health professional so you can rest assured you are getting advice & coaching that is evidence-based & tailored to you.
 While I am a Brisbane Sports Dietitian & Nutritionist/Nutrition Coach, I also offer high level online consulting for clients across Australia.
-Contact me today to find out how I can help you level up with bespoke nutrition coaching designed for athletes and high performing professionals (no matter what level you are).

 Contact us